KirtanDwivedi/hugging_face_text_summarizartion_topsis/venv/README.md

 # Text Summarization Model Evaluation using TOPSIS

 This project evaluates different pre-trained models for text summarization using the TOPSIS (Technique for Order of Preference by Similarity to Ideal Solution) method.
-We analyze models across various domains (Sports, Politics, Finance, Science) from the XSUM dataset.
+We analyze models across various domains (Politics, Technology, Health, Entertainment) from the cnn_dailymail dataset.

 ## Overview